awsdocs/amazon-vpc-network-administrator-guide/doc_source/Juniper_ScreenOs_Troubleshooting.md

 Elapsed time since last update: 2 minutes 6 seconds
 ```

 If the BGP peering is up, verify that your customer gateway router is advertising the default route \(0\.0\.0\.0/0\) to the VPC\.
-Note that this command applies to ScreenOS version 6\.2\.0 and higher\.
+This command applies to ScreenOS version 6\.2\.0 and higher\.

 ```
 ssg5-serial-> get vr trust-vr protocol bgp  rib neighbor 169.254.255.1 advertised